Sánchez Navarro ranch

-The Sánchez Navarro latifundio (1765-1866) in Mexico was the largest privately owned estate or latifundio in all of Latin America.
+The Sánchez Navarro ranch (1765–1866) in Mexico was the largest privately owned estate or latifundio in Latin America.
 At its maximum extent, the Sánchez Navarro family owned more than 16500000 acre of land, an area almost as large as the Republic of Ireland and larger than the American state of West Virginia.
 The Sánchez Navarro latifundio was more than five times the size of the largest ranch, the XIT, in the United States and extended 350 km from north to south.
 The latifundio was located in the Chihuahuan Desert, mostly in Coahuila, but also in Nuevo Leon, Durango, and Zacatecas.

-The acquisition of land by José Miguel Sánchez Navarro (1730-1821) began in 1765 and the latifundio existed until 1866 when the land was expropriated by the government of Mexico.
+The acquisition of land by José Miguel Sánchez Navarro (1730–1821) began in 1765 and the latifundio existed until 1866 when the land was expropriated by the government of Mexico.
 Family members continued to be prominent in Mexican society into the 21st century.